Three Dimensional Theory of the Ion Channel Laser: Introduction

-Multiple configurations of the ICL are possible depending on the characteristics of the bunch's phase space distribution.
-The original literature on the ICL~\cite{whittum1990a, whittum1990b, chen1990, chen1991, whittum1992, whittum1993, kupershmidt1994, esarey2002, bosch2005, liu2007, shpakov2017} considered an ``on-axis'' configuration where the trailing bunch had its transverse centroid centered in the ion channel and each particle had small transverse normalized momenta ($\gamma \bm{\beta}_{\perp} \ll 1$), this was shown by Ersfeld {\it et al.}~\cite{ersfeld2014} to require an impractically small emittance to lase.
-We focus on the more feasible ``off-axis'' configuration~\cite{ersfeld2014,davoine2018,litos2018} where the trailing bunch has a transversely offset centroid and small spot size compared to this offset.
-Due to the complexity of the general elliptical case, we limit our analysis to the planar off-axis configuration where the trailing bunch centroid oscillates in a plane and the radiation mode is linearly polarized in the same plane.
+Multiple ``configurations'' of the ICL are possible depending on the characteristics of the bunch's phase space distribution.
+The original literature on the ICL~\cite{whittum1990a, whittum1990b, chen1990, chen1991, whittum1992, whittum1993, kupershmidt1994, esarey2002, bosch2005, liu2007, shpakov2017} considered an ``on-axis'' configuration where the transverse centroid position of the trailing bunch is in the center of the ion channel and each particle has small transverse normalized momenta ($\gamma \bm{\beta}_{\perp} \ll 1$), this was shown by Ersfeld {\it et al.}~\cite{ersfeld2014} to require an impractically small emittance to lase.
+We focus on the more feasible ``planar off-axis'' configuration~\cite{ersfeld2014,davoine2018,litos2018} where the transverse centroid position of the trailing bunch is initially offset from the ion channel axis which it oscillates around in one plane, and where the bunch spot size is small compared to this offset.
+While other ICL configurations exist, such as those with circular or elliptical radiation polarization or trailing bunch centroid motion, these are beyond the scope of this paper.

 Despite a modest amount of prior literature, much of the fundamental physics of the ICL is poorly understood.
 This is in large part due to the challenging nature of simulating the ICL.
 The unique physics of the ICL precludes the use of conventional FEL codes such as \texttt{GENESIS}~\cite{reiche1999}.
 While Particle-in-Cell (PIC) codes are able to correctly model the physics, the computational expense of such simulations is generally prohibitive for the ICL.
 This is because the ICL is a multiscale problem in both the longitudinal (radiation wavelength vs bunch length) and transverse (bunch spot size vs bunch offset) dimensions.
 In addition, PIC codes can be vulnerable to numerical spacecharge instabilities without special solvers~\cite{xu2020} unless performed in the Lorentz boosted frame~\cite{vay2007,fawley2009}, which introduces its own challenges related to the initialization of fields and particles as well as the process of ``unboosting'' the numerial diagnostics.